USAA Long-Term Care Insurance: Review & Comparison

 • Tax Advantages: Premiums may be tax-deductible, and benefits are generally tax-free.

-Life Insurance with Long-Term Care Rider
+Hybrid Life Insurance with LTC Rider

 • Design: Combines permanent life insurance with a rider allowing access to benefits you can use for long-term healthcare.
 If care is not needed, your asset passes to your estate as a tax-free death benefit.